dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-post.md

     //3.
 ADD CYCLES TO PAY FOR HTTP REQUEST

-    //The IC specification spec says, "Cycles to pay for the call must be explicitly transferred with the call"
     //IC management canister will make the HTTP request so it needs cycles
     //See: https://internetcomputer.org/docs/current/motoko/main/cycles

     //The way Cycles.add() works is that it adds those cycles to the next asynchronous call
-    //"Function add(amount) indicates the additional amount of cycles to be transferred in the next remote call"
     //See: https://internetcomputer.org/docs/current/references/ic-interface-spec/#ic-http_request
     Cycles.add(17_000_000_000);